Corruption in Equatorial Guinea: Emilio Oñebula

-A foreign businessman complained that his difficulties with doing business in Equatorial Guinea only become worse when he was required to deal with Emilio Oñebula, a senior official in the sports ministry: "Everything is so easy that you fall for it.
+A foreign businessman complained that his difficulties with doing business in Equatorial Guinea only became worse when he was required to deal with Emilio Oñebula, a senior official in the sports ministry: "Everything is so easy that you fall for it.
 As long as you are paying them, they do not leave you alone for a moment.
-Initially I thought that this was just the way they did things, but I later realized that they are simply keeping an eye on you.
+Initially, I thought that this was just the way they did things, but I later realized that they are simply keeping an eye on you.
 If you went out alone, they got angry.
 We were watched the whole time."

 Teodorin Obiang

 Teodoro Nguema Obiang, known as Teodorin, is the President's oldest son and was for many years the country's minister of forestry.
 He has been sardonically called "the world's richest minister of agriculture and forestry."
 Through his solely owned firm Grupo Sofana and its affiliate Somagui Forestal, Teodorin owned, and may still own, "exclusive rights of exploiting and exporting timber in Equatorial Guinea."
 Teodorin also owns the nation's only TV station, as well as Radio Asonga, the nation's main radio station.
 In May 2012, he was removed from the ministry and given the title of "second vice president", a position that is not mentioned in the nation's constitution, and placed in charge of state security.

 The heir apparent to the presidency, Teodorin has been described as "fantastically corrupt" and has been called "an unstable, reckless idiot" by a former U.S. intelligence official.
 His lifestyle, which has been characterized by Foreign Policy as a "surreal playboy life", has been the focus of media attention around the world, making him the personification of the Obiang regime's corruption.

 A 2009 article in The New York Times stated that U.S. officials believed that the vast majority of Teodorin's assets derived "from corruption related to the extensive oil and gas reserves discovered more than a decade and a half ago off the coast of his tiny West African country."
 Another source of Teodorin's wealth, according to the article, was a tax on timber, the payments of which were made directly to him.
 The Justice Department also suggested that Teodorin might be taking bribes or extortion payments from oil companies.
 Later investigations by the U.S. Senate and other bodies (see below) established many of the sources of his wealth and uncovered details of his personal expenditures.

 Teodorin "shamelessly looted his government and shook down businesses in his country to support his lavish lifestyle, while many of his fellow citizens lived in extreme poverty", said U.S. Assistant Attorney General Leslie Caldwell in 2014.
 Although Teodorin's annual salary was about $100,000, he had managed "through bribes, kickbacks, embezzlement, and extortion" to accumulate a fortune of over $300 million, including major U.S. assets owned and acquired through shell companies and third parties.